prometheus/docs/content/docs/operating/security.md

 This page describes the general security assumptions of Prometheus and the attack vectors that some configurations may enable.

-As with any complex system, it is not possible to guarantee that there are no bugs.
-If you find a security bug please report it privately to the maintainers listed in the MAINTAINERS.md of the relevant repository and CC prometheus-team@googlegroups.com.
-We will fix the issue and coordinate a release date with you, acknowledging your effort and mentioning you by name if you want.
+As with any complex system, it is certain that bugs will be found, some of them security-relevant.
+If you find a _security bug_ please report it privately to the maintainers listed in the MAINTAINERS of the relevant repository and CC cortex-team@googlegroups.com.
+We will fix the issue as soon as possible and coordinate a release date with you.
+You will be able to choose if you want public acknowledgement of your effort and if you want to be mentioned by name.

 ## Prometheus